Top

 It’s easiest to get to Banpo Bridge by subway

-Get off at Express Bus Terminal Station and take Exit 8-1 or 8-2.
+Seoul Subway Lines 3, 7, or 9: Get off at Express Bus Terminal Station and take Exit 8-1 or 8-2.
 Walk straight for 250 metres, turning right at the Express Bus Terminal intersection.
 Walk straight for another 400 metres and cross the road.
-Go through the underpass to arrive at Banpo Bridge.
+Go through the underpass to get tothe Banpo Bridge.

-Get off at Dongjak Station and take Exit 1.
-Walk straight for 20 metres until the reach the Banpo Jugong Apartments, make a left turn and walk straight for 900 metres until you reach your destination.
+Seoul Subway Line 4: Get off at Dongjak Station and take Exit 1.
+Walk straight for 20 metres until the reach the Banpo Jugong Apartments, make a left turn and walk straight for 900 metres until you reach your Banpo Hangang Park.

 Did this article help you?
 Writers (and moms especially) need caffeine!